Groups, Workshops, and Classes

 Students are often faced with issues and concerns that lead them to feel alone and misunderstood.
 The Personal Growth and Counseling Center offers support groups and classes that allow students to openly discuss their issues, share feelings, engage in creative problem solving, and gain support.

 While it is normal to feel apprehensive about joining a group, most students report that the experience was helpful and far beyond their expectations.
 The PGCC offers a variety of groups for students, and group participation is often the treatment of choice for many issues.
 Group counseling is a powerful venue for growth and change.
 Students receive understanding, support, and encouragement from others facing similar issues.
 Group participation may lead to new perspectives, ideas, and coping skills.

 Groups are confidential, structured and supportive, and offered at no cost to students!

-The Personal Growth and Counseling Center offers an ongoing weekly Women's Group that provides a safe and confidential enviornment to explore issues such as stress management, anxiety, depression, relationships, body image, bereavement, and other topics of the group's choice.
+A weekly group providing space to explore issues such as stress management, anxiety, depression, relationships, and other topics of interest.

-Out of the Blues is a Depression and Anxiety Management Group that is provided in two series of six sessions.
-This psychoeducational group helps students manage anxiety and depression, create healthy coping skills, and increase self-awareness.
+A psychoeducational and support group that helps students manage anxiety and depression, create healthy coping skills, and increase self-awareness.

 QPR stands for Question, Persuade, and Refer - 3 simple steps that anyone can learn to help save a life from suicide.
 People trained in QPR learn how to recognize the warning signs of a suicide crisis and how to question, persuade, and refer someone to help.
 Attend a 90 minute QPR training and be a certified QPR gatekeeper.